nielcodeforce/nielcodeforce/README.md

 ### Hi there 👋
 <p><strong>Java Developer</strong> and Linux enthusiast with some background in Visual Basic and C programming.
-Passionate about Hardware and Electronics as a hobby.</p>
+Also interested in learning Python and Golang.
+I am passionate about Hardware and Electronics as a hobby.</p>

 <!--
 **nielcodeforce/nielcodeforce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.